rob550-docs/rob550-docs.github.io/docs/botlab/how-to-guide/mbot-apriltag-guide.md

 $ python3 apriltag_streamer.py
 ```
 - It runs apriltag detection.
 When a tag is detected, the pose estimation results will be displayed on the screen.

+### Troubleshooting
+If you encounter the following runtime error: "ImportError: libapriltag.so.3: cannot open shared object file: No such file or directory," follow these steps:

+1. Verify the Installation Location

+    The library is typically installed in /usr/local/lib or /usr/lib.
+Check these locations:
+    ```bash
+    $ ls /usr/local/lib | grep libapriltag
+    ```
+    ```bash
+    $ ls /usr/lib | grep libapriltag
+    ```
+    - If you see "libapriltag.so.3" in the output, proceed to the next step.

+2. Update the Library Cache

+    If the library is in a standard location but still not found, you may need to update your system's library cache.
+Run the following command to refresh it:

+    ```bash
+    $ sudo ldconfig
+    ```
+    - After updating, try running video_streamer.py again to check if the issue is resolved.

 You should now have a basic understanding of how AprilTag detection operates and how it can be applied in our projects.
 The values displayed on the screen are in **millimeters**.
 You can use a physical tape measure to verify the accuracy of the detection.